 The following diagram shows url path-based routing with Application Gateway.

 Network monitoring services

-This section describes networking services in Azure that help monitor your network resources - Network Watcher, Azure Monitor for Networks, ExpressRoute Monitor, Azure Monitor, and Virtual Network TAP.
+This section describes networking services in Azure that help monitor your network resources - Network Watcher, Azure Monitor Network Insights, Azure Monitor, ExpressRoute Monitor, and Virtual Network TAP.

 Azure Network Watcher provides tools to monitor, diagnose, view metrics, and enable or disable logs for resources in an Azure virtual network.
 For more information, see What is Network Watcher?.

 Azure Monitor for Networks provides a comprehensive view of health and metrics for all deployed network resources, without requiring any configuration.
 It also provides access to network monitoring capabilities like Connection Monitor, flow logging for network security groups, and Traffic Analytics.
-For more information, see Azure Monitor for Networks Preview.
+For more information, see Azure Monitor Network Insights.